T. J. Heath: Miami Dolphins

 In November 2014, he was signed by the Miami Dolphins to their practice squad and promoted to the active roster on December 13, 2014.

 Carolina Panthers

 Heath was signed on August 5, 2015 following the retirement of Chris Houston.
 On September 5, 2015, he was released by the Panthers.

 Atlanta Falcons

 Heath was signed on November 16, 2015 to the practice squad of the Falcons.
 On December 8, 2015, he was released from the practice squad.

 New York Giants

 On December 30, 2015, the New York Giants signed Heath to their practice squad.

-Toronto Argonauts
+Toronto Argonauts (first stint)

 Heath entered the Canadian Football League with the Toronto Argonauts for the 2016 season.
 He got off to a fast start, with 3 interceptions in his first 5 games.
 He played 10 games with the Argos, and was named player of the week following a two interception performance before being traded to the Winnipeg Blue Bombers.